OpenOmics/mpox-seek/README.md

 For more information about issues or trouble-shooting a problem, please checkout our [FAQ](https://openomics.github.io/mpox-seek/faq/questions/) prior to [opening an issue on Github](https://github.com/OpenOmics/mpox-seek/issues).

 ## Dependencies
-**Requires:** `singularity>=3.5`  `snakemake<8.0`  `conda/mamba (optional)`
+**Requires:** `snakemake<8.0`  `conda/mamba` `singularity>=3.5 (optional)`

 [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) must be installed on the target system.
 Snakemake is a workflow manager that orchestrates each step of the pipeline.
 The second dependency, i.e [singularity](https://singularity.lbl.gov/all-releases) OR [conda/mamba](https://github.com/conda-forge/miniforge#mambaforge), handles the dowloading/installation of any remaining software dependencies.
 By default, the pipeline will utilize singularity to guarantee the highest level of reproducibility; however, the `--use-conda` option of the [run](https://openomics.github.io/mpox-seek/usage/run/) sub command can be provided to  use conda/mamba instead of singularity.
 If possible, we recommend using singularity over conda for reproducibility; however, it is worth noting that singularity and conda produce identical results for this pipeline.
+If you plan on running this pipeline on a laptop or desktop computer, we recommend using conda/mamba over singularity.

 If you are running the pipeline on Windows, please use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 Singularity can be installed on WSL following these [instructions](https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/).